 Another potential overload comes from plugging Christmas lights into light fixtures, using one of those cheap screw-in adapters.
 You can do this safely only if the adapter is in good condition and makes good contact with the fixture base and you don't exceed the wattage limit on the adapter or the light fixture.
 This means you can forget about running all the outdoor holiday lights to one fixture, but it's better than causing a fire.

 Don't overload outlets and adapters by plugging in too many light strings.
 You can easily fry an adapter (since many of these are sketchy to begin with), and the massive bulk of cord connectors protruding from the outlet itself becomes a shock and fire hazard.
 When the weight of the plugs draws the plugs away from the outlet, it often exposes the blades of the plugs while they're still energized.

 The LED Solution

-LED lights are about 75% more efficient than conventional incandescent lights.
+LED lights are about 75 percent more efficient than conventional incandescent lights.
 Switching from old-style lights to LEDs makes your electrical load more than seven times smaller and has the same effect on your holiday electric bill.
 That alone might easily solve your overload problems.
-If you decide to make the switch, check the Energy Star website for a listing of qualified products.
 These meet the program's minimum standards for energy efficiency and warranty length.
-LEDs last a long time (or they should), so it makes sense pay a little more for quality.
+LEDs last a long time, so it makes sense to pay a little more for quality.